EiichiroIto/NovaStelo/README.md

 StarLogo on the book "Turtles, Termites, and Traffic Jams" and Scratch 1.4.
 Both are of Resnick's great works.

-NovaStelo is built on Pharo Smalltalk 8.0.
+NovaStelo is now built on Pharo Smalltalk 10.0.
 Almost all Model and UI are rewritten using Spec2.

 ## Install and Play on Windows
 1. Go to [release page](https://github.com/EiichiroIto/NovaStelo/releases), and download a latest release file.